Sometimes Kindness Is Awkward

 I remember flying back to Dallas the weekend my dad died.
 Evening flight.
 Thick of rush hour.
 I was wrecked—physically, emotionally, spiritually.
 Just heavy with everything that had happened and everything I couldn’t quite name yet.

-A close friend picked me up from the airport.
+A good buddy picked me up from the airport.
 No grand gesture, no big talk beforehand.
 Just, “I got you.”
-And he showed up.

-That drive home was slow and quiet, but it gave me room to breathe.
-To process.
-To say some of the hard things out loud without needing them to be fixed.
+That drive home wasn’t anything particularly special, but it gave me room to breathe.
+To process and to say some of the hard things out loud without needing them to be fixed.
 He didn’t try to make it better.
 He just made sure I didn’t have to sit in it alone.

 That ride meant more to me than I could’ve said in the moment.
 It still does.

 I think about Jesus in this.
-He didn’t always deliver His compassion with a mic drop.
+He rarely delivered His compassion in a flashy moment.
 Sometimes He knelt in the dirt.
 Sometimes He touched people that others wouldn’t go near.
 Sometimes He just wept.
-He didn’t try to clean up the awkwardness—He entered it.
+He didn’t try to clean up the awkwardness, He entered it.
 And people remembered Him for it.

 You might feel weird for a moment.
 But someone else might feel loved for a whole lot longer.